Professor of Physics

 Awards & Honors

-- 2020 // Tom W. Bonner Prize in Nuclear Physics of the American Physical Society for his “pioneering work developing and using polarized internal targets in storage rings and for leadership in the study of the structure of the nucleon in a wide range of electronuclear experiments.”
+- 2020 // Tom W. Bonner Prize in Nuclear Physics (APS) "for his pioneering work developing and using polarized internal targets in storage rings and for leadership in the study of the structure of the nucleon in a wide range of electronuclear experiments.”

 - 2011 // Alexander Von Humboldt Prize, Germany